-What do you do if they want to move?
+What do you do if your teen wants to change custody?

-If you have sole custody of your child, you have control of the situation (even though it might not feel like it).
+If you have sole custody of your child, you have control of the situation.
+Even though it might not feel like you do.

 The decision as to whether you want to allow your child to change residences will ultimately be yours.

-The exception to this would be if there has been a significant change in your situation since the parenting plan was agreed upon.
-Changes such as one parent losing a job, facing a dramatic increase or decrease in income, or an altered work schedule are all common reasons.
+There are, however, exceptions.
+This includes significant changes in your custody situation since you agreed upon the parenting plan.
+Changes such as one parent losing a job, facing a dramatic increase or decrease in income, or an altered work schedule represent common reasons.

 How to React When They Want to Move